n8ta/Herpetology/README.md

 - Taxon is the general term for domain,kindgom,phylum,class,family,order,genus,species, and the plural is taxons

 # Todo:
+- React component for forgot password
+- Setup email
-- Toggle showing photos of deceased animals
+- Toggle showing photos of deceased animals (setting for signed in users)
 - Reporting feature, types:
   - Content ID
   - No Snake